Cyprus' Greek Orthodox Archbishop Chrysostomos II dies at 81

 Associated Press

-Chrysostomos had suffered from liver cancer for the last four years and had spent his final days at the church’s headquarters in the capital.
-The archbishop’s team of doctors was expected to issue a bulletin later Monday.
+Chrysostomos had suffered from liver cancer for the past four years and had spent his final days at the church’s headquarters in the capital.

+“All those were close to him during the difficult hours of his ailment experienced his humility, kindness and deep faith as well as his concern for his flock,” the bulletin said.
+It added that the archbishop left behind a legacy marked by his “vision, daring, respect for and restoration of the church’s historic tradition as well as innovative changes that always aimed for the unity of the church.

-The CyBC said the Holy Synod – the church’s highest decision-making body – will convene to make arrangements for the funeral to which other Orthodox Church leaders will be invited.
+The Holy Synod — the church’s highest decision-making body — will convene to make arrangements for the funeral, to which other Orthodox Church leaders will be invited.

+The leader of the world’s Orthodox Christian faithful, Patriarch Bartholomew, expressed his willingness to attend Chrysostomos’ funeral, according to the Patriarchate’s official website.

+Meanwhile, tributes poured in for the archbishop.
+Cypriot President Nicos Anastasiades hailed Chrysostomos’ “Massive body of reforms for Orthodoxy and the church as well as the well-being of our people.”
+Even staunch detractors the communist-rooted AKEL party said in a statement the archbishop “clearly left his imprint on matters of church and society, which today passes to the judgment of history.”

 Tall and imposing with a white beard in accordance with Orthodox clerical tradition, Chrysostomos seldom held back from speaking his mind on issues ranging from politics to the country’s finances, rallying supporters but causing consternation among some politicians and other critics who scolded him for not sticking to his religious duties.